Energy company reviews

 The graphic below shows the breakdown of Tonik’s scores from our latest survey.

 Find out how Tonik Energy compares with other energy companies included in our survey.
 See the full results of the best and worst energy companies 2020.

 Which? verdict on Tonik Energy

-Customers were impressed with both the accuracy and clarity of Tonik’s bills.
-It was one of just three firms in our latest survey to achieve five stars from customers on both aspects.
+Customers were impressed with the accuracy and clarity of Tonik’s bills.
+It achieved five stars for bill accuracy, better than jointly ranked Utility Warehouse.

-Pros: Customers consider its bills, online service and value for money as excellent, it pays 3% interest on credit balances on some tariffs
+Pros: Customers consider the accuracy of its bills excellent, it pays 3% interest on credit balances on some tariffs

 Tonik electricity sources